abijith-tk/abijith-tk/README.md

 ### Hi there 👋

 ## I am Abijith

-#### Currently pursuing Post Graduation from CUSAT on Computer Science.
+### Interested in AI/ML.

+#### Post Graduate in Computer Science with specialization in Data Science, Cochin University of Science and Technology

-- 🌱 I’m currently learning React, Machine Learning
+- 🌱 I’m currently learning React, Machine Learning and Django
 - 📫 How to reach me: [mail](mailto:abijihtk1212@gmail.com)

 <!--